melezhik/rakudist-teddy-bear/README.md

 # Rakudist Teddy::Bear

-Example of Raku module installation customization using RakuDist
+An example of Raku module installation customization using RakuDist

 # Why?

-* Your module installation need some external none Raku dependencies, not satisfied by `zef`
+* Your module installation/test needs some external none Raku dependencies, not satisfied by `zef`
-* Your module installation needs some custom configuration ( running database, installing configuration files, so on)
+* Your module installation/test needs some custom configuration ( running database, installing configuration files, so on)

 Here is RakuDist custom scenarios for the rescue!